British West Florida: Creation

 In 1762, during the Seven Years' War, a British expedition attacked and occupied Havana, the capital of Cuba.
 To secure the return of this valuable city, Spain agreed to cede its territory of La Florida to the victorious Great Britain under the 1763 Treaty of Paris.
-France ceded a large segment of New France to Great Britain, including its territory east of the Mississippi River except for the city of New Orleans.
+France ceded a large segment of New France to Great Britain, including its territory east of the Mississippi River except for Île d'Orléans, the area south of Bayou Manchac and the Amite River that included the city of New Orleans.

 The British divided this southern region of the North American continent into two separate colonies: East Florida, with its capital in St. Augustine and West Florida, with Pensacola as its capital.
 Many of the Spanish inhabitants of Florida were evacuated to Cuba, and new British settlers arrived including some from the Thirteen Colonies.

-By separate treaty France ceded its lands west of the Mississippi to Spain, which formed Spanish Louisiana with the capital at New Orleans.
+By a separate treaty, France ceded its lands west of the Mississippi to Spain, which formed Spanish Louisiana with the capital at New Orleans.

 British era

-In 1763 British troops arrived and took possession of Pensacola.
-George Johnstone was appointed as the first British Governor, and in 1764 a colonial assembly was established.
+In 1763, British troops arrived and took possession of Pensacola.
+George Johnstone was appointed as the first British Governor and, in 1764, a colonial assembly was established.
 The structure of the colony was modeled after the existing British colonies in America, as opposed to Quebec, which was based on a different structure.
 In contrast to East Florida, where there was little development and population growth, West Florida began to boom in the years following the British takeover, and thousands of new arrivals came to take advantage of the favorable conditions there.
 Ministers appointed to the Floridas petitioned the London authorities to build churches, parsonages, supply bibles and prayer-books, and help pay their passage to the colonies.

 West Florida was invited to send delegates to the First Continental Congress which was convened to present colonial grievances against the British Parliament to George III, but along with several other colonies, including East Florida, they declined the invitation.
 Once the American War of Independence had broken out, the colonists remained overwhelmingly loyal to the Crown.
-In 1778 the Willing Expedition proceeded with a small force down the Mississippi, ransacking estates and plantations, until they were eventually defeated by a local militia.
+In 1778, the Willing Expedition proceeded with a small force down the Mississippi, ransacking estates and plantations, until they were eventually defeated by a local militia.
 In the wake of this, the area received a small number of British reinforcements.